jlink-blog/jlink-blog.github.io/_posts/2018-04-20-the-importance-of-being-shrunk.md

 It's now time to check out how those libs try to help us with overcoming some of the drawbacks of random generation.

-# Property-based Testing in Java - The Importance of Being Shrunk
+# The Importance of Being Shrunk

 One problem that comes with random generation is the loose relation between the randomly chosen falsifying example and the problem underlying the failing